- Written by Dr.Mehmet Demircioglu

 Before the appointment, avoid styling products, scratching, heavy rubbing, tight hats, or anything that makes the scalp more irritated.
 For MRI, remove and disclose hair clips, pins, hairpieces, extensions, concealers, or anything that may contain metal.
 Bring the medication list and the surgery date.
 If the recipient area is still crusted, tell staff not to drag fabric, straps, or padding across it.

-After the scan, return to the clinic aftercare plan unless the doctor who ordered the scan gives a medical reason to change it.
+After the scan, return to the clinic recovery plan unless the doctor who ordered the scan gives a medical reason to change it.
 If there was contrast, sedation, new medicine, or an unexpected diagnosis, tell the clinic.
 Small coordination prevents avoidable confusion.

 A medically needed scan should not be canceled because of graft fear